 Recently, The New Yorker asked, “Is The War on Drugs Rock’s Next Torchbearer?”
 Well, The War On Drugs won’t sell out festivals or pack arenas.
 They don’t dress like rock stars or trash hotel rooms.
-So if being the next “torchbearer” is what really matters to Adam Granduciel and Co., there’s no hint of it in their new album, A Deeper Understanding.
-The band seems unconcerned with popular success or commercial marketing, only committed to producing the best product possible.
+So if being the next “torchbearer” is what really matters to Adam Granduciel and Co., you’ll find it in the music.
+In their new album, A Deeper Understanding, the band seems unconcerned with popular success or commercial marketing, only committed to producing the best product possible.

 “Up All Night,” is a warm welcome — vivid synthesizer work, a few piano chords, and a buzzing drum sample— a breath of relief for diehard fans.
 After signing to Atlantic in 2014, concerns sprung up that the sonic elements that made Lost In A Dream the most critically acclaimed album of 2014 would be stunted.
 Throughout A Deeper Understanding, the band works to disprove that narrative.